Cobenian/elixir-mastery-exercises/functional_programming.md

 # Exercise 3

-* Without looking at the slides code the implementation for map, reduce, filter Wikipedia has implementations that are close.
+* Without looking at the slides, code the implementation for map, filter and reduce.
+  Wikipedia has implementations that are close so you can use those if you're stuck.
 Reduce is also called fold.
   Answers: slides